pedrotrasfereti/store-manager/README.md

 Welcome to the _GitHub repository_ of my fifth back-end project, **Store Manager**!
 Here you can find information about the project's development, such as which technologies were used, how to install and run the project, usage and more.

 This back-end application was developed during my time at [Trybe](https://www.betrybe.com/) to practice the lessons learned on Express.js and REST architecture.
-It also uses a _multi-layered architecture_ — which in this case, are the _model_, _service_ and _controller_ layers.
+The API is a sales management system, where you can create, view, delete and update products and sales.

-This API is a sales management system, where you can create, view, delete and update products and sales.
+I relied on the Test Driven Development (**TDD**) process to develop the modules (the tests suites can be found in `test/unit`) and used a _multi-layered architecture_ — which in this case, are the _model_, _service_ and _controller_ layers.

 During the development I was able to: